 - Chronic Disease Prevention (PDF)

 - Land Use Planning (PDF)

 January 24, 2019 – Regionally Financed External Organizations

 - Ontario Provincial Police (OPP) – Town of Caledon (PDF)

 - Toronto and Region Conservation Authority (PDF)

-- Credit Valley Conservation Authority presentation (available on January 17, 2019)
+- Credit Valley Conservation Authority presentation (PDF)